-11. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES
+12. FINANCIAL RISK AND MANAGEMENT OBJECTIVES AND POLICIES

-The Fund's principal financial liabilities are accrued management and other fees.

-The Fund also has financial assets in the form of cash and cash equivalents and investments at FVTPL which are integral and directly derived out of its regular business.

-The Fund's financial operations are exposed to the following risks.
+The Fund's principal financial liabilities are accrued management fees and other expenses.
+The Fund also has financial assets in the form of Cash and cash equivalents, investments at FVTPL and dividend receivables which are integral and directly derived out of its regular business.
+The Fund's financial operations are exposed to following risks.